Mathematician Gareth Jones on compact Riemann surfaces, algebraic numbers and what is the absolute Galois group

 Already that was a remarkable result that you can describe these very complicated structures by simple drawings like that.

 But he did rather more than that because Grothendieck was interested in studying what is called the absolute Galois group.
 This is the automorphism group of the field of algebraic numbers.
 It’s a very big group; in fact, it’s uncountable, so it’s certainly not finitely generated.
-It’s complicated, it has a topology, it’s a topological group, but it has the topology of a Cantor set which is very pathological: it’s not smooth in any reasonable sense, it’s a very fractured group.
-It’s an important group because in a certain sense it encodes the whole theory of algebraic number fields.
+It’s complicated; it has a topology, it’s a topological group, but it has the topology of a Cantor set, which is very pathological: it’s not smooth in any reasonable sense; it’s a very fractured group.
+It’s an important group because, in a certain sense, it encodes the whole theory of algebraic number fields.

-So it’s very important to understand this group but it’s a very difficult group to work with.
+So it’s very important to understand this group, but it’s a very difficult group to work with.
 If we can find something for this group to act on, then it will give us some insight into what this group looks like and its internal structure.
 These maps on surfaces give us a geometric way of seeing the internal structure of this absolute Galois group.
 How does that work?
-The absolute Galois group consists of the automorphisms of the field of algebraic numbers, so the elements of this group permute the algebraic numbers, they change them around.
-They therefore can be applied to the coefficients of the polynomials defining these compact Riemann surfaces, these complex algebraic curves.
+The absolute Galois group consists of the automorphisms of the field of algebraic numbers, so the elements of this group permute the algebraic numbers they change them around.
+They, therefore, can be applied to the coefficients of the polynomials defining these compact Riemann surfaces, these complex algebraic curves.

 So an element of the absolute Galois group can be applied to these coefficients and it can convert one polynomial into a different polynomial.
 It can therefore change the algebraic curves, and therefore it can change the dessins d’enfants, the maps associated with them.

 So you can see the elements of the absolute group in action by the way they transform these dessins into each other.
 As a very simple example, let’s go back to the example I showed you at the beginning.
 Complex conjugation is an element of the absolute Galois group.
 It’s the easiest non-identity element to see.
 What does it do to any dessin d’enfants?
-Well it’s not difficult to guess: it acts by transforming it to its mirror image.
-That’s a rather trivial example, there are much more complicated examples where elements of the absolute Galois group act in a much more dramatic way transforming one dessin into another one.
+Well, it’s not difficult to guess: it acts by transforming it into its mirror image.
+That’s a rather trivial example, there are much more complicated examples where elements of the absolute Galois group act in a much more dramatic way, transforming one dessin into another one.